Nick Nicely: 2000s–present

 Nicely's work has been credited with inspiring several modern-day artists, most notably XTC's psychedelic offshoot band The Dukes of Stratosphear as well as the Bevis Frond, Robyn Hitchcock and Robert Wyatt.

 Following years of negotiations, a compilation of his two singles and unreleased tracks recorded between 1978 and 2004, titled Psychotropia, was finally released in 2004 as an LP on Tenth Planet Records.
 The following year it was re-released by Sanctuary in CD format with six extra tracks, but following the label's demise in 2007 the CD was deleted.
 It was reissued with new artwork on Grapefruit (a subsidiary of Cherry Red Records) in 2010, containing a further extra track, "Marlon".

 Several nick nicely songs have appeared on various compilations: "On the Beach (The Ladder Descends)" was included on the German mix album Permanent Vacation 2 in 2007, "49 Cigars" was featured on the album A Monstrous Psychedelic Bubble Exploding in Your Mind: Volume 1 compiled by Amorphous Androgynous in 2008, and the same year "London South" was included on Terrascope Audio Entertainment – Volume 2, only available from Terrascope Online.
-Leading UK newspaper The Guardian added "Hilly Fields" to their July 2010 playlist of favourite tunes.
+The UK newspaper The Guardian added "Hilly Fields" to their July 2010 playlist of favourite tunes.

-On 11 October 2008 Nicely played his first ever live show, supporting friends and long-time supporters the Bevis Frond at The Luminaire in London.
+On 11 October 2008 Nicely played his first ever live show, supporting friends and long-time supporters the Bevis Frond at the Luminaire in London.
 Since then Nicely has performed a handful of concerts (often under the band name nick nicely's Unlived Lives), including the Green Man Festival in 2009, and, inspired by the surrealists, always wearing a veil.
 In 2012 Nicely was invited to play two shows by Kasper and Herlinde Raeman, at Meneer Malasch (Amsterdam) and Wastelands Festival (Ghent).
 This marked the start of Nicely's solo performances.
 Sharing the bill were John Maus, Maria Minerva and Picture Plane.
-In Nov 2012 Nicely supported Ariel Pink in Hamburg.
+In November 2012 Nicely supported Ariel Pink in Hamburg.

 In 2010 Nicely announced that he was working on an album of new material, with the working title of Space of a Second.
 In June 2011, the album, now titled Lysergia, was released on cassette (now sold out) by Burger Records.

-In November 2011 a US record label, Captured Tracks, issued a compilation of Nicely's early recordings on vinyl, titled Elegant Daze: 1979–1986.
+In November 2011, the US record label Captured Tracks issued a compilation of Nicely's early recordings on vinyl, titled Elegant Daze: 1979–1986.

 To mark the song's 30th anniversary, in June 2012 Fruits de Mer Records released a limited 7" vinyl single (now sold out) of a new version of "Hilly Fields", subtitled "The Mourning", with the original version on the B-side.

-Nicely has also collaborated with the band Unkle on a track titled "Puppeteers", recorded in 2009 during sessions for Unkle's Where Did the Night Fall album.
+Nicely also collaborated with the band Unkle on a track titled "Puppeteers", recorded in 2009 during sessions for Unkle's Where Did the Night Fall album.
 A demo version of the song surfaced on the internet in April 2011 but to date it has not been officially released.